Egon Zill

 Nicknamed "Little Zill" because of his short stature, he went underground after the Second World War, but revealed himself when he put his real name on the birth certificate of an illegitimate child.
 In 1953, Zill was arrested by West German authorities.
 In 1955, he was found guilty of two counts of incitement to murder by a Munich court and sentenced to life imprisonment.

 However, in 1960, Karl Kapp, the Kapo whom Zill had supposedly incited to murder two prisoners in 1940, was acquitted of murder.
 He claimed the two inmates had died accidentally and that he had nothing to do with their deaths.
 In response to the verdict, Zill was granted a new trial.
-In December 1961, he was found guilty on lesser charges of being an accessory to murder and had his sentence reduced 15 years.
+In December 1961, he was found guilty on lesser charges of being an accessory to murder and had his sentence reduced to 15 years.
 Zill was released from prison in 1963.
 Despite his acquittal, officials noted that he showed a lack of remorse for his involvement in Dachau in the first place and that he had acted violently towards other prisoners.

 Following his release, Zill settled in Dachau.
 He died in 1974.